New Canadian Invention Makers Love #FoundersFundingCouch

 Kevin

 In truth, Kevin can’t stress simplicity enough.
-As a startup, you want to get traction, and the simpler your product is, the easier it is to get traction.
+As a startup, you want to get traction, and the simpler your product is, the easier it is to do so.
 A simpler product is a product that’s cheaper, easier, and faster to design.

 He outlines a simple process in three steps:

 1. Spend about three months focusing on a niche.
-In this stage, you should have a concept design and a 3D model.
-Not just any old 3D CAD, but a 3D CAD designed for manufacturing.
+At this stage, you should have a concept design and a 3D model – not just any old 3D CAD, but a 3D CAD designed for manufacturing.

 2. Spend about six months doing hardcore prototyping.
 We know a lot of our clients who are new Canadian invention makers get really excited about this part.
 In this stage, your objective is to build, measure, and learn to find improvement opportunities before production.
 So, prepare to make three or even four prototypes throughout this process.